solidjs-community/eslint-plugin-solid/README.md

 }
 ```

-### Disabling Rules
+### Troubleshooting

-The rules in this plugin provide sensible guidelines, but there may be occasions where you _know
+The rules in this plugin provide sensible guidelines as well as possible, but there may be times
-what you're doing_ and want to ignore a warning.
+where the you better than the rule and want to ignore a warning.
 Just [add a
 comment](https://eslint.org/docs/latest/user-guide/configuring/rules#disabling-rules) like the
 following: